top of page

 Japanese

-It is possible to experience both handwritten and kata yuzen on the same day.
-Please contact us if you wish to do both.
+It is also possible to experience both hand-drawing and stencil-making on the day.
+Please contact us if you wish to do so.

 #1

-There are various schools of yuzen dyeing.
-The three major yuzen schools in Japan are Kyo yuzen, Kaga yuzen, and Edo (Tokyo) yuzen.
-The Kyo Yuzen painted by Ms. Minami is a gorgeous work with vivid colors.
+There are various schools of Yuzen dyeing.
+The three major Yuzen styles in Japan are Kyo Yuzen, Kaga Yuzen, and Edo (Tokyo) Yuzen.
+Minami's Kyo Yuzen works are vibrant and colorful.

 #2

-However, machiya, which are historically valuable as traditional buildings, are being lost along with modernization.
-Mr. Minami is the person who created these once lost townhouses 20 years ago.
-Many local residents have been influenced by Mr. Minami to create townhouses.
-Visitors can experience the real Japan of the past.
+However, traditional townhouses with great historical value are being lost with modernization.
+Minami-san is the person who rebuilt this once lost townhouse 20 years ago.
+Many local people have been influenced by Minami-san and have rebuilt their own townhouses.
+You can experience the real Japan of the past.

 #3

-This area is located on a street in Nishijin called Senryo-ga-tsuji, which originated from the fact that as much as 1,000 ryo (1,000 carriages) were traded here every day.
-This is how prosperous the area used to be, especially in the textile industry.
-The fact that a large amount of money was moving around is evidenced by the fact that there were four banks located across from each other at an intersection just a five-minute walk from Ms. Minami's home.
-The deep tradition and history still remain in this town today.
-The best part of this tour is that you can hear about it from Mr. Minami during the yuzen experience.
+This is a street in Nishijin known as Senryo-ga-tsuji, and the name comes from the fact that trade worth 1,000 ryo was conducted here every day.
+This was once a prosperous area, centered on the textile industry.
+The fact that a large amount of money was moving through the area is evident from the fact that four banks stood opposite each other at the intersection, a five-minute walk from Minami's house.
+The town's deep traditions and history remain to this day.
+One of the highlights of this tour is hearing about these traditions from Minami during the Yuzen experience.

 07713fa5-7a4f-47ec-8a6c-48fcba8e6d7f_11zon.png